plomlompom/htwtxt/README.md

     git clone https://github.com/plomlompom/htwtxt $GOPATH/src/htwtxt
     go get htwtxt
     mkdir ~/htwtxt
-    cp -R $GOPATH/src/htwtxt/templates ~/htwtxt
-    cd ~/htwtxt
     $GOPATH/bin/htwtxt

-This will build and start the server, and set up directories and files expected by it below ~/htwtxt (or any other path you prefer instead of this).
+This will build and start the server, which will store login and feed data below ~/htwtxt.
+An alternate directory may be specified with the --dir flag.

 Configuring port number and TLS
 -------------------------------